stateofkate/deepunit_npm/README.md

 ## Contact

-If you have any questions, please contact `justin@deepunit.ai` for more details.
+If you have any questions, please contact `support@deepunit.ai` for more details.